ngb1/HW10-DataSnR/README.md

 # HW10-Advanced-Data-Storage-and-Retrieval
 ## 10-Surfs Up!

-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+I've decided to treat myself to a long holiday vacation in Maui, Hawaii!
+To help with my trip planning, I needed to do some climate analysis on the area.
+The following outlines what I did.

-Step 1 - Climate Analysis and Exploration
+## Step 1 - Climate Analysis and Exploration

 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.